Guardians vs. Tigers Player Props Betting Odds

 - Ramirez has 127 hits with 28 doubles, four triples, 18 home runs, 53 walks and 66 RBI.
 He's also stolen 18 bases.

-- Ramirez has recorded at least one hit in three games in a row.
-In his last five games he is batting .278 with a double, three walks and an RBI.
+- Ramirez will look for his fourth straight game with a hit in this contest.
+During his last five outings he is batting .278 with a double, three walks and an RBI.

 Ramírez Recent Games